Merrill Lynch Life Agency Inc. is a licensed insurance agency and wholly owned subsidiary of Bank of America Corporation.

 In looking back on Molly’s success to date, they realized what was missing for Katie.
 They saw that she needed to connect more with other adults whom she could turn to for advice, inspiration and support.
 She needed a network.
 They also realized that if they were to fund the business, it would require Katie to have skin in the game and a well-designed structure that would make the process a "safe-to-fail" experiment.
 They recognized her commitment to yoga, but that her yoga business plan was untested.
 They knew that if they were to avoid the traps of over-functioning, they would have to come to some written and unwritten agreements with Katie.
 They agreed that the loan would be made using a written loan agreement and promissory note, which needed to bear the minimum interest rate required to avoid the IRS re-characterizing it as a gift.
 Additionally, they fully expected to be paid back, but to make the debt less burdensome to Katie’s yoga business, they would structure the note as a non-recourse "interest-only" nine-year note that could be renegotiated if interest rates fell in the future.

 When John and Diane sat down with Katie, they talked to her about their desire to support her dreams, and also expressed their concerns about handing out easy money.
 They shared the concepts of over-functioning/under-functioning and the need for Katie to take responsibility for her own future both for her sake and for theirs.
-John and Diane suggested to Katie that they would help fund a large part, but not all, of the business but that they needed to set some conditions around that funding both for their own peace of mind and to ensure that Katie had the best chance of success.
+John and Diane suggested to Katie that they would help fund a large part, not all, of the business.
+However, they needed to set some conditions around that funding both for their own peace of mind and to ensure that Katie had the best chance of success.
 They did this by being open and frank with her and allowing her to push back and negotiate rather than merely dictating their terms.
 Before they finished, all three agreed that Katie would do the following before John and Diane committed any capital:

 Over the next months, Katie followed through on the preconditions to funding.
 She became increasingly fascinated by business and learned more than she had thought she would.
 Her market research suggested that the yoga studios she had in mind would not be profitable enough, but that there were as yet unsatisfied opportunities with higher margins in producing well-designed yoga apparel.
 At one of the conferences she attended she met Kim, who was a talented action-wear designer.
 Kim had new and interesting design ideas but no clue on how to start and build a business.
 After months of conversation, they decided that they could be strong business partners.
 Katie also found a board of advisors who were more than willing to help her.
 Sue took Katie under her wing and helped her navigate the complexities of putting the board together.
-Sue and Katie have grown close, as John and Diane has hoped.
+Sue and Katie have grown close, as John and Diane had hoped.
 Katie occasionally reached out to John, who was delighted to help, but she mostly did the work on her own and reported back; all the while her performance coach was helping Katie with discipline, focus, and clarity of communication.

 When it came time to present a proposal, Katie and Kim put together a professional business plan complete with samples of the yoga apparel they would make and a three-year projected pro forma.
 After several iterations, they received the blessing of the three business people her parents had required before making the loan, one of whom was so impressed he took a 10% stake in the company.
 John and Diane made the loan that the business plan called for and also took a 20% equity stake in the business.
 They established a Limited Liability Company (LLC) with a formal board of advisors from among the people Katie recruited.
 Molly serves on that board.
 Katie and Molly now have small holdings of stock in each other’s companies, which they see as symbolic of their emotional support of their respective work.
 Katie turns to John for business advice occasionally, but otherwise John is leaning back.
 He is happy to see Katie making her own way and finding other business people who can support her when she needs it.
 While Katie will hold a special place in his heart as one of his two cherished daughters, she is now a far more empowered woman, and John is happy to see her coming into her own.
 Diane is delighted that Katie is gaining financial independence by the day and that a point of tension in her relationship with John is resolved.